Quick Brief: Kalshi in 2026

 Kalshi vs. Polymarket (The Question Everyone Asks)

-Polymarket is bigger.
-More volume.
-Flashier.
+Polymarket is often bigger in volume.
 But here's the thing nobody tells you: Americans aren't supposed to use it.
-Polymarket runs on crypto.
-It's not regulated here.
-Technically, you can't access it from the US without jumping through hoops that probably violate terms of service you didn't read.
+Polymarket runs on crypto and is mostly offshore.
+Technically, you can't access it from the US without jumping through hoops like VPNs that probably violate terms of service you didn't read.

 Kalshi?
 Boring American dollars.
 Boring American regulations.
 Zero crypto wallets needed.
 It's like comparing a speakeasy to a licensed bar.
-One's cooler until the cops show up.
+One's cooler until the cops show up—or until you need to prove your winnings to the IRS.

 What Can You Actually Trade?